DAVIE, Fla. (AP)Brian Flores celebrated his first victory as a head coach by taking his wife to dinner, and their postgame party was subdued.

 Miami improved to 1-7, ended speculation about an 0-16 season and quieted talk of tanking, at least temporarily.
 For a rebuilding team, it was something to build on.

 ”The only thing better than one win,” Flores said, ”is two.”

-The Dolphins will try to make it two in a row Sunday at Indianapolis (5-3), but they’ll be without two of their best young players – running back Mark Walton and receiver Preston Williams.
+The Dolphins will try to make it two in a row Sunday at Indianapolis (5-3).

 Flores’ decision in Week 5 to replace starting quarterback Josh Rosen with Ryan Fitzpatrick is looking smart.
 Fitzpatrick’s veteran leadership has helped keep the locker room together, and he played his best game of the season Sunday, when he threw for three touchdowns in the second quarter.

 ”He’s a confident person, and the other guys feed off that,” Flores said.

 Fitzpatrick led the Dolphins to their highest point total of the season and won a start for his eighth different team, an NFL record.